-Battersea Power Station has become an iconic structure, being featured in or used as a shooting location for many films, television programmes, music videos and video games.
+The station has become an iconic structure, being featured in or used as a shooting location for many films, television programs, music videos and video games.
 One of the station’s earliest appearances was in Alfred Hitchcock’s 1936 film Sabotage, which shows the station before the construction of the B station.

 The interior of the A station’s control room was used for the “Find The Fish” segment of Monty Python’s 1983 film The Meaning of Life.
 The station makes a brief appearance in The Beatles second film “Help! “ in 1965.
 It also appears during the first daylight attack on London sequence in the 1969 movie, Battle of Britain, in the movie as in real life used as a navigational landmark by the attacking Luftwaffe bombers.
 More recently in October 2007, the power station was used as a filming location for the Batman movie, The Dark Knight.

-The Battersea Power Station Community Group think one of the main reasons for the power station’s worldwide recognition is that it appeared on the cover of Pink Floyd’s 1977 album Animals, on which it was photographed with the group’s inflatable pink pig floating above it.
-The photographs were taken in early December 1976 and the inflatable pig was made by the German company Ballon Fabrik and Australian artist Jeffrey Shaw.
+The Battersea Power Station Community Group think one of the main reasons for the power station’s worldwide recognition is that it appeared on the cover of Pink Floyd’s 1977 album Animals.